realA10001986/Dash-Gauges/DIY/README.md

 <img width="985" alt="Simpson meters" src="img/simpson_catalog.png">

-The only Simpson meters that came with illumination - apart from the Roentgens meters - were apparently their VU meters, models 49L ("L" for "light"; not listed above) and 142 (10470, 10540).
+The only Simpson meters that came with illumination - apart from the Roentgens meters - were apparently their VU meters, models 49L ("L" for "light"; not listed above as it pre-dates the catalog) and 142 (10470, 10540).
 Model 49L has the correct front dimensions; depending on their build date, they have either the three bands of "stripes" (like in the movie), or one thicker band of "stripes" in the center.
 (Later models, unfortunately using the same model number, look entirely different.)

 I was lucky to score a **Simpson model 49L VU-meter** with the movie-accurate front.
 It is illuminated through two 6V incandescent light bulbs.
 The additional red pointer was added by drilling a hole into the front and putting a pointer from another meter inside.
 This red pointer is not moving, so it is reasonably easy to add.

 The **model 142 VU-meters**, while perfectly usable electronically, are a bit smaller (4.25x3.9" vs 4.66x4.2") and look a bit different on the back; their barrel is thicker (3.25" vs 2.78" in diameter), and the screws are not at the outer corners but closer to the barrel.
-Unfortunately, the barrel is so big that it does not allow for a hole for the "Empty" light; this must be done another way.
 There are special files in the DIY/enclosure folder for model 142 dimensions.
+Unfortunately, the barrel is so big that it does not allow for a simple hole for the "Empty" light; this must be done another way.

 If you can't find a VU-meter or consider the 142 too far off, you could try going with a Simpson voltmeter or ammeter (models 29, 39, 49, 59, or 79 fit size-wise).
-These meters mostly are for voltages/currents beyond what we have available directly, but: Most of those meters have built-in resistors that reduce the voltage for the coil to something far lower: For instance, the **Simpson model 49 voltmeter 0-50V DC (SK 525-447)** has a 50K resistor inside; if this resistor is bridged, the meter shows full scale at 0.0375V.
+These meters mostly are for voltages/currents beyond what we have available directly, but: Most of those meters can be modified easily: For instance, the **Simpson model 49 0-50V DC voltmeter (SK 525-447)** has a 50K resistor inside; if this resistor is bridged, the meter shows full scale at 0.0375V.
 With a 5K6 or so resistor is shows full scale at approx 5V, which is perfectly usable for our purposes.
 But again: You also need to compromise on the "Empty" light, since non-illuminated Simpson meters are too thin.

 Tested meter options and configuration:
-- Standard VU meter (Simpson 49L, 142): Internally unmodified.
+- Standard VU meter (Simpson 49(L/MC), 142): Internally unmodified.
 R5=330R, R6=3k3; R11 bridged as the 6V incandescent light bulbs need to resistor.
 Gauge Type setting "Standard VU-Meter".
-- Simpson model 49 voltmeter 0-50V DC: Internal resistor needs to be bridged.
+- Simpson model 49 0-50V DC voltmeter: Internal resistor needs to be bridged.
 R5=bridged, R6=5k6; R11 depends on user's design of illumination.
 Gauge Type setting "Generic Analog (0-5V)".
-- Simpson model 49 ammeter 0-250mA DC: Internal coil in the rear, close to the bottom, needs to be removed: No need to take the meter apart; just cut the two blank wires leading from the terminals towards the center, the coil will fall out then; be sure to bend down the remaining stubs so that they don't touch anything), the resistor can remain.
-R6=1k0.
+- Simpson model 49 0-250mA DC ammeter: Internal coil in the rear, close to the bottom, needs to be removed: No need to take the meter apart; just cut the two blank wires leading from the terminals towards the center, the coil will fall out then (be sure to bend down the remaining stubs so that they don't touch anything), the resistor can remain.
+R5=bridged, R6=1k0.
 Gauge type setting "Generic Analog (0-5V)".

 Unusable:
 - Simpson model 49 voltmeter 0-250V AC.